bezabu/pp5-drf-api2/README.md

 - Frontend

   - Nav bar
+    - The NavBar is a reusable component that appears on every page.

-    - Includes links to all parts of the website, allowing users to easily navigate between them.
-It changes depending on if a user is logged in.
-If a user is not logged in, it will show links to home, movies, sign in & sign up.
-If a user is logged in it will show links to home, movies, feed, popular, liked, sign out and profile.
+    - It includes links to all parts of the website, allowing users to easily navigate between them.
+It uses CurrentUserContext to determine if the user is logged in or not changes accordingly.
+If a user is not logged in, it will render links to home, movies, sign in & sign up.
+If a user is logged in it will render links to home, movies, feed, popular, liked, sign out and profile.
 The nav bar collapses to a dropdown menu to save space on smaller devices.

 ![Home page](/readme_assets/homepageloggedout.jpg)